DominicFrei/crypto-news-website/README.md

 ## Creating some test data in Atlas

-Since there is no data yet, you will see and empty list of databases and collections.
+Since there is no data yet, you will see an empty list of databases and collections.
 Click on `Add My Own Data` to add the first entry.

 ![15_collections.jpg](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/15_collections_601bf59508.jpg)